wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/9-import-errors.md

 Occasionally, you may encounter the “We couldn’t find any data formatted as a table” error while importing data from Microsoft Excel.
 Fortunately, this error is self-explanatory.
 Power BI expects to find data formatted as a table from Excel.
 The error event tells you the resolution.
 Perform the following steps to resolve the issue:

 1. Open your Excel workbook, and highlight the data that you want to import.
-1. Press the **CTRL-T** keyboard shortcut.
+1. Press the **Ctrl-T** keyboard shortcut.
 The first row will likely be your column headers.
 1. Verify that the column headers reflect how you want to name your columns.
 Then, try to import data from Excel again.
 This time, it should work.

 	> [!div class="mx-imgBorder"]